 3. (2-3) What Jesus knows about the Christians of Ephesus.

 I know your works, your labor, your patience, and that you cannot bear those who are evil.
 And you have tested those who say they are apostles and are not, and have found them liars; and you have persevered and have patience, and have labored for My name's sake and have not become weary.

 a.
-I know your works: Jesus looks at His church, and He knows what is going on.
-It is no mystery to Him.
-There may be sin or corruption hidden in a congregation, but it isn’t hidden to Jesus.
+I know your works: Jesus looked at His church, and He knew its condiction.
+It was no mystery to Him.
+There may be sin or corruption hidden in a congregation, but it isn't hidden to Jesus.
 He would say the same thing to us today, both as individuals and as a congregation: I know your works.

 i.
 "There are also working Christians who do not approach to laboring; yet a lifetime of such work as theirs would not exhaust a butterfly.
 Now, when a man works for Christ he should work with all his might."
 (Spurgeon)

 b.
-Your works, your labor, your patience: Jesus knows what this church is doing right.
-They work hard for the Lord and they have godly endurance.
-Patience is the great ancient Greek word hupomone, which means “steadfast endurance.”
-In this sense, the church was rock-solid.
+Your works, your labor, your patience: Jesus knew what this church did right.
+They worked hard for the Lord and they had godly endurance.
+Patience is the great ancient Greek word hupomone, which means "steadfast endurance."
+In this sense, the church in Ephesus was rock-solid.

 i.
 The church today, like the Ephesian church then, must vigorously test those who claim to be messengers from God - especially those who say they are apostles, because deceivers will speak well of themselves.
 The greater the evil, the more deceptive its cloak.